Planqton/uniquemedia/README.md

 In this example, files ending with `.old` or `.filesync` will be ignored during the scan.

+You can control whether the scanner automatically starts new runs via the `autoscan` environment variable.
+When set to `false`, the program waits for a key press before beginning the next scan iteration.
+The default value is `true`, so scans repeat without interaction.

 The scanner requires `ffmpeg` (and `ffprobe`) to calculate hashes and read metadata.
 If these binaries are not found at start-up, the program exits with `ffmpeg not found`.
 In the Docker image, they are expected to be available at